dipson94/packagemaker/README.md

 **Final thoughts**

-template_pypackage_builder only helps with making a template or initial structure of a package.
+pypkg-builder only helps with making a template or initial structure of a package.
 For making better package, work on the files manually using the editor.

 ## Author